microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/84.bot-authentication-certificate/README.md

       > NOTE: Here the value of MicrosoftAppId and MicrosoftAppTenantId are also needed to generate the credentials.

       ![Certificate Reading](Images/KeyVault/CertificateReading.png)

+  7. In the current sample context, log into Azure to obtain the default credentials by executing the following command.
+      ```
+      az login
+      ```

 - Run the bot from a terminal or from Visual Studio: